 About Moscow Time

 Moscow, and a large part of western Russia, operates on Moscow Standard Time (MSK).
-This timezone is consistent throughout the year as Russia does not observe Daylight Saving Time.
+This timezone is consISTent throughout the year as Russia does not observe Daylight Saving Time.
 Moscow Standard Time is 3 hours ahead of Coordinated Universal Time (UTC+3).
 This unified time ensures consistency for the political, economic, and cultural hub of the nation.

 🌍 Timezone